MuhammadZahran26/Image-Filtering-using-Gaussian-Filter-Linear-Filter-Mean-Filter-and-Average-Filter/README.md

 # Image Filters Implementation

-This repository contains implementations of various image filters, including Gaussian filter, Linear filter, Mean filter, and Average filter.
+This repository contains scratch code for various image filters implemented from scratch without using OpenCV.
+The filters included are Gaussian filter, Linear filter, Mean filter, and Average filter.
 Each filter is designed to manipulate images for various purposes such as noise reduction and blurring.

 ## Table of Contents
 - [Filters Overview](#filters-overview)